mkudija/mkudija.github.io/notes/_md/Shortcuts.md

 - control + J twice to pull up docs for function
 - Launch jupyter notebook: right click on project folder > new > jupyter notebook
 - click red dot in gutter for debugging break point
+- When editing HTML: View > Open In Browser

 ## Gmail